stolenng/mobx-cross-data-example/README.md

-Separation of UI and DATA with MobX
+Separation of Ui and Data with MobX
 =====================
 Example of how i use **MobX** as my state manager allowing me to share 1 data store between 4 different framework/ui libraries.